John Coates Carter: Style

 Carter began his career from a Gothic base which gradually changed throughout his career when he embraced the Arts and Crafts movement, through to a style of his own.
 His early religious buildings were a mixture of his own creative language, the vernacular architecture of the region and the high Anglicanism favoured by his clients.
 During his early period, Carter was highly influenced by both Seddon and Bodley, from whom he inherited a form of 'modern Gothic.
 During his partnership with Seddon, Carter began to be influenced by William Morris and the Arts and Crafts movement.
 This can be seen in his 1902 'Red House' (influenced by Morris' own Red House) in Penarth where Carter lived for sometime.
+Garnhill House in St Andrew's Major was another prominent work of his.
 Carter was further influenced by the contemporary developments in mainland Europe and the United States, producing a style characterised as "a kind of Arts & Crafts expressionism".

 Towards the end of his career, Carter looked to the past to create buildings fitting to the landscape.
 His swansong, St Teloi in Llandeloy, is an evocation of a small medieval Welsh church.
 Rejecting his earlier Gothic leanings, Carter created a church in the Arts and Crafts style with a slate roof, walls of roughly pointed local stone and small windows.